Employment-Based Postgraduate Programme

-- Employment partner shall mean a business, company, registered charity, social, cultural or not-for-profit civic organisation, semi-state commercial organisation or eligible public body with a physical operational base located in the Republic of Ireland that will employ the scholar for the duration of the award.
+- Employment partner is a business, company, registered charity, social, cultural or not-for-profit civic organisation, semi-state commercial organisation or eligible public body with a physical operational base located in Ireland that will employ the researcher for the duration of the award.

-- If a public body or higher education institution is an eligible research performing organisation (see full list below), it is not an eligible employment partner under this scheme.
+- If a public body or higher education institution is an eligible research performing organisation, it is not an eligible employment partner under this scheme.

 Please see the application flowchart document for a diagram of the application and assessment process.

 Applications (including academic supervisor, employment mentor and referee forms) will only be accepted through the online application system.

 |FAQ deadline||16:00 (Irish time) 5 April 2018|